skienzmatishun/rippreport/content/p/catalyst-meets-social-media/index.md

 ---
-title: "CATALYST MEETS SOCIAL MEDIA"
+title: CATALYST MEETS SOCIAL MEDIA
 date: 2018-07-20
-thumbnail: "img/catalyst-meets-social-media.png"
+thumbnail: img/catalyst-meets-social-media.png
 categories:
 - freaky-friday
 authors:
 - ripp-report
+alttags: "Megaphone icon representing concerns about Catalyst group’s influence in Baldwin County politics"
 ---
 Today I enter V.A. for my 14th shoulder operation, so if ya do not see a Wonderful Wednesday next week, you will know why.
 One more operation in December and if I follow the instructions of the doctors, I should be swimming by next summer.

 The citizens of Baldwin County are finally beginning to understand the dangers of a group like Catalyst.
 The Baldwin county Republican Party is coming to terms that Baldwin county has been hijacked by a few so called “Christian Republicans” called CATALYST.
 In the past CATALYST has worked in the shadows, today social media has exposed their goals as well as players.